 - 2.1.
-The Committee shall comprise of at least 4 governors which will include the Chair of the Corporation, the Principal and the Chairs of the Committees. - 2.2.
+The Committee shall comprise of up to 7 governors which will include the Chair of the Corporation, the CEO/Principal and the Chairs of the Committees. - 2.2.
 Associate members or co-opted governors with relevant experience may be appointed to the committee.
 The majority of members of the committee are required to be governors. - 2.3.
 Only members of the committee have the right to attend committee meetings.
 However, other individuals may be invited to attend for all or part of any meeting, as and when appropriate and necessary but will not have voting rights. - 2.4.
 The Chair of the Corporation will be the Chair of the Committee. - 2.5.
 The Head of Governance will act as Clerk to the Committee.

 3.1.
-The quorum for meetings of the committee shall be 40% of current membership, excluding any vacancies. (a minimum of two governors).
+The quorum for meetings of the committee shall be 3 members of the committee, at least 2 of whom shall be non-executive governors.